JentleJoe/old-alx-low_level_programming/0x02-functions_nested_loops/README.md

-Program that prints _putchar, followed by a new line
+0. Program that prints _putchar, followed by a new line

-Function that prints the alphabet, in lowercase, followed by a new line.
+1. Function that prints the alphabet, in lowercase, followed by a new line.

-Function that prints 10 times the alphabet, in lowercase, followed by a new line
+2. Function that prints 10 times the alphabet, in lowercase, followed by a new line

+3. Function that checks for lowercase character